Put an End to the Pain of Sciatica

 Dr. Robert S. Biscup is one of the few surgeons with the skills and experience required for this advanced procedure.
 He has received extensive training and is frequently called upon to teach his skills to others.

-As your spinal surgeon, Dr. Biscup will not only be able to perform this procedure but will also guide you through the pre- and post-operative process.
+As your spine surgeon, Dr. Biscup will not only be able to perform this procedure but will also guide you through the pre- and post-operative process.

 Microdecompression laminaplasty at a glance: